 How does accounts receivable financing work?

-1. Apply for accounts receivable financing.
+• Apply for accounts receivable financing.
 First, you decide which invoices to submit as collateral to a lender.
 It’s best to only use receivables from customers who are reliable and have a history of paying their invoices on time.
 If you’re working with new customers or are uncertain about the reliability of existing customers, it’s best to wait until they are more established.

-2. Get funded.
-Once your application is approved, the A/R financing company will tell you your advance rate or the percentage of your invoices that you can receive upfront.
-This rate can potentially be as high as 100%, though generally in the 80% to 90% range.
-If you accept it, along with any other financing terms, the advance amount will be given to you, usually as either a loan or line of credit.
+• Get funded.
+Once your application is approved, the AR financing company will tell you your advance rate or the percentage of your invoices that you can receive upfront.
+This rate can potentially be as high as 97%.
+If you accept it, along with any other financing terms, you’ll typically get the advance amount via direct deposit.

-Understanding A/R financing fees
+Understanding AR financing fees

 Who is accounts receivable financing for?